Linda Obenewaa Akweley Ocloo

-Linda Obenewaa Akweley Ocloo, born on 21 February 1979 at Ayinaa Abasa, is a Ghanaian politician and member of the Seventh, eighth and ninth Parliament of the Fourth Republic of Ghana representing the Shai-Osudoku constituency in the Greater Accra Region on the ticket of the National Democratic Congress.
+Linda Obenewaa Akweley Ocloo, born on 21 February 1979 at Ayinaa Abasa, is a Ghanaian politician and member of the Seventh, eighth and ninth Parliament of the Fourth Republic of Ghana representing the Shai-Osudoku constituency in the Greater Accra Region on the ticket of the National Democratic Congress (NDC).

-She is also the Greater Accra Regional minister.
+She is the Greater Accra Regional minister; her appointment came in January 2025 as the NDC government took over the governance of the country after winning the 2024 elections.